seiyria/drakkar/_other/misc-facts.md

 * Attacks gives you more rolls to determine how hard you hit with a melee attack (the highest roll is kept).

+## Skills

+* There are some capped skills while progressing.
+This means that you can only get a certain number of skill gain, max, at a time.
+The skills are: 5, 11, 18, 26

 ## Disciplines

 * The Aid disc boosts your ability to hide, see through hide, and your melee to-hit rolls.